Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Beginner Claude Code Users

-- Start with: Claude 3.5 Sonnet
+- Start with: Claude 4.5 Sonnet

 - Why: Lower cost while learning, good capabilities

-- Upgrade to: Sonnet 4 once comfortable with workflows
+- Upgrade to: Sonnet 4.5 once comfortable with workflows

 Intermediate Developers

-- Primary model: Claude 4 Sonnet
+- Primary model: Claude Sonnet 4.5

 Advanced/Professional Use

-- Daily driver: Claude 4 Sonnet
+- Daily driver: Claude Sonnet 4.5 (best for coding)

-- Most complex tasks: Claude 4.1 Opus (latest)
+- Complex reasoning tasks: Claude 4.1 Opus (latest, general capability)

-- Simple tasks: Haiku for cost optimization
+- Simple tasks: Haiku 3.5 for basic operations (legacy)

 Future Model Considerations